pommicket/bootstrap/00/README.md

-Nowadays, computers use virtual memory, meaning that addresses in our program don't actually correspond to where the memory is physically stored in RAM (the CPU translates between virtual and physical memory addresses).
+Nowadays, computers use virtual memory, meaning that addresses in our program don't actually correspond to where the memory is physically stored in RAM (the CPU translates between virtual and physical addresses).
 There are many reasons for this: making sure each process has its own memory space, memory protection, etc. You can read more about it elsewhere.